LabsByLuke/LabsByLuke.github.io/ccst/piprotonsetup.md

 ---

 ## 4. Results
-- ProtonVPN connection established using WireGuard.
+- Successfully connected Raspberry Pi to ProtonVPN via WireGuard.
-- Pi traffic routed through ProtonVPN Netherlands server.
+- Verified traffic routed through ProtonVPN Netherlands server.
-- Resolved dependency issue (`resolvconf`) during setup.
+- Resolved missing dependency (`resolvconf`) during setup.

 ---

-## 5. Key Takeaways
+## 5. Conclusion
-- WireGuard provides a lightweight, fast VPN client ideal for the Raspberry Pi.
-- File transfer tools (FileZilla with SSH keys) simplify moving configs securely.
-- Verifying public IP ensures tunnel routing works as expected.
-- Troubleshooting missing dependencies is part of real-world sysadmin work.
+The Raspberry Pi 5 is now capable of:
+- Establishing a secure VPN tunnel with ProtonVPN.
+- Routing its traffic through the VPN for privacy.

+This lab represents the first step toward transforming the Pi into a VPN router for the local network.

 ---

-## 6. Future Work
+## 6. Key Takeaways
-- **Lab 3:** Configure Pi with static LAN IP, auto-start ProtonVPN on boot, add kill switch.
-- **Lab 4:** Convert Pi into a VPN router (subnet, DHCP, NAT).
-- Optional: add **Pi-hole** for DNS ad-blocking and monitoring dashboards.
+- WireGuard is efficient and well-suited for low-power devices like the Raspberry Pi.
+- FileZilla with SSH keys simplifies secure file transfers.
+- Dependency troubleshooting (e.g., `resolvconf`) is a realistic part of systems administration.
+- Verifying the exit IP ensures that the VPN is functioning as intended.

 ---

-## 🔗 Next Steps
-Proceed to **Lab 3 — Static IP, Auto-Connect, and Kill Switch**.
+## 7. Future Work
+- **Lab 3:** Configure the Pi with a static LAN IP, set VPN to auto-start on boot, and implement a kill switch.
+- **Lab 4:** Extend functionality to act as a VPN router (subnet, DHCP, NAT).
+- Optional enhancements: integrate **Pi-hole** for DNS filtering, monitoring dashboards, and multiple VPN profiles.

+---

+## 8. Topology
+*(Placeholder — diagram to be added later)*

+---